πŸ““GRE General/Writing Guide

 Common Issue Task Prompt Themes

 Reviewing the ETS prompt pool reveals recurring thematic clusters.
 Building specific examples and arguments for each cluster before your test date is an efficient preparation strategy.
+The themes below account for roughly 85% of all published Issue prompts.

 Technology & Society